wazo-platform/wazo-platform.org/content/uc-doc/contributors/style_guide.md

 ### Assertions {#assertions}

 Using `assert` in production code is accepted as long as it is _not_ used for validation of untrusted input.
-It must only be used to document critical errors that would cause unexpected behavior in code following the `assert`.
+It must only be used to document critical expectations, which if violated would result in unexpected behavior in the code following the `assert`.
+It can also be used in combination with type annotations to provide information to a static type checker for [type narrowing](https://mypy.readthedocs.io/en/stable/type_narrowing.html).

 #### Bad example: